jotaylor/acdc-hst/README.md

 and updates this database, `cos_dark.db`.

 ## Installation
-If you do not already have Conda installed, you need to download install either Miniconda or Anaconda.
-Miniconda provides a bare-minimum Conda environment.
+If you do not already have Conda installed, you need to download and install either Miniconda or Anaconda.
+Miniconda provides a bare minimum Conda environment.
 Anaconda provides a full Conda root environment along with many other tools, libraries, and utilities.
 * get [Miniconda](https://docs.conda.io/en/latest/miniconda.html)